“Inverse Distance Weighting (IDW) interpolation estimates unknown values with specifying search distance, closest

-And here’s the formula:
+…And here’s the formula:

-The sigma notation simply means that you are adding whatever number of points that will be interpolated.
+The sigma notation simply means that you are adding whatever number of points will be interpolated.
 Here we are simply summing the elevation values at each point for distance.

 Try plugging in different values.
 The math really isn’t so bad!